5G-ERA/NetApp-Workshop/README.md

 #### Standalone version

-Represents concept, where complete ML service logic is integrated inside single application.
+Represents a concept, where complete ML service logic is integrated inside a single application.
 There is only ROS2 communication between robots and ML service.
-Data flow inside application is based on internal queues (Python).
+Data flow inside the application is based on internal queues (Python).

 ADVANTAGES: Fast processing, latencies close to zero (data processing).
 Ready for image sequences dependent processing (e.g. object movement evaluation).